oschrenk/notes/unix.md

 [What is the difference between shell, terminal and console?](http://superuser.com/questions/144666/what-is-the-difference-between-shell-console-and-terminal)

 The **shell** is the program which processes command and returns output.
-Most shells also manage foreground  and background processes, command history and command line editing, with [Bash](http://www.gnu.org/software/bash/) being the most common shell in modern linux systems.
+Most shells also manage foreground  and background processes, command history and command line editing, with [Bash](http://www.gnu.org/software/bash/) being the most common shell in modern Linux systems.

 A **terminal** refers to a wrapper program which runs a shell.
 Decades ago, this was a physical device consisting of little more than a monitor and keyboard.
-As Unix/linux systems added better multiprocessing and windowing systems, this terminal concept was abstracted into software.
+As Unix/Linux systems added better multiprocessing and windowing systems, this terminal concept was abstracted into software.
 Now you have programs such as Gnome Terminal which launches a window in a Gnome windowing environment which will run a shell into which you can enter commands.

 The **console** is a special sort of terminal.
 Historically, the console was a single keyboard and monitor plugged into a dedicated serial console port on a computer used for direct communication at a low level with the operating system.
-Modern linux systems provide for virtual consoles.
-These are accessed through key combinations (e.g. `Alt+F1`) which are handled at low levels of the linux operating system -- this means that there is no special service which needs to be installed and configured to run.
+Modern Linux systems provide for virtual consoles.
+These are accessed through key combinations (e.g. `Alt+F1`) which are handled at low levels of the Linux operating system -- this means that there is no special service which needs to be installed and configured to run.
 Interacting with the console is also done using a shell program.

 ### Bash ###

 Wildcards in bash are referred to as pathname expansion.
-Pathname expansion is also sometimes referred to as **globbing**
+Pathname expansion is also sometimes referred to as **globbing**.

 Pathname expansion that is done by the shell (in this case bash) and not by the operating system or by the program that is being run.